 Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 The Philosophy MA enables students to benefit from the acknowledged expertise of UCL's lively, close-knit intellectual community, and also access the stimulation and dynamism of London's wider philosophical community.
 The programme offers the flexibility for recent graduates in the subject to study chosen topics in greater depth.

-Our students benefit significantly from our location in London, which is one of the world centres of philosophical activity, home of a number of internationally renowned journals (Philosophy; Mind and Language; Proceedings of the Aristotelian Society) and which hosts regular visiting speakers from across the world.
-London has over 60 active philosophers making it one of the largest and most varied philosophical communities in the world.
+Our students benefit significantly from our location in London, which is one of the international centres of philosophical activity.
+London is home of a number of renowned journals (Philosophy; Mind and Language; Proceedings of the Aristotelian Society) and hosts regular visiting speakers from across the world.
+Over 60 philosophers are active in London making it one of the largest and most varied philosophical communities in the world.